Ahghaffari/Text-analysis-and-Hangman-game/README.md

 - What is the distribution of sentence length?
 - a table with basic descriptive statistics: corpus size; tagset size; maximum, minimum and mean sentence length.
 ## Hangman
 In this game you are supposed to guess sentence by guessing the words of it.
-The user can ask for up to 3 hints for each word. you can ask for a hint by typping "?" end pressing enter.
+The user can ask for up to 3 hints for each word. you can ask for a hint by typping "?" end pressing enter. play and have fun!